 Last Updated: August 31, 2020 to include the AWEF regulations brought into effect on July 10, 2020.

-AWEF stands for Annual Walk-In Factor which is ultimately a ratio: total heat (Btu) from a walk-in box to total energy input (watt hours) during the same one-year period.
+AWEF stands for Annual Walk-In Efficiency Factor which is ultimately a ratio: total heat (Btu) from a walk-in box to total energy input (watt hours) during the same one-year period.

 Since coming into effect, we have received various questions about these new regulations and staying true to Our Continued Commitment to the Refrigeration Professional, we are here to answer any and all of your AWEF questions.

 Let’s start with why these regulations were put in place.
 These new AWEF rules require significant energy reductions for condensing units and evaporators used in commercial walk-in and freezers under 3,000 ft2.

 These regulations were put in place because it establishes efficiency minimums for refrigeration equipment used with walk-in coolers and freezers, including condensing units, evaporators and self-contained refrigeration.